veselinkantsev/asset_trends/README.md

 ## Setup

-### Clone the repo

-Clone this repository and switch to the resulting directory.
+1. Clone this repository and switch to the resulting directory

 **Note:** The rest of the shell commands on this page assume the cloned `asset_trends` is your _working directory_.

-### Build and Run

-1. Create the Data volumes
+2. Create the Data volumes

    ```bash
    $ ./create_docker_volumes.sh